ppy/osu-wiki/news/2020-09-05-mappers-report-august.md

 ## Open Ranking Criteria Proposals

-As there weren't many Ranking Criteria changes this month, here are some open Ranking Criteria proposals.
-Feel free to head over and state your thoughts in the proposal thread!
+As there weren't many Ranking Criteria changes this month, we would like to list some open Ranking Criteria proposals which are waiting for more contribution.
+Feel free to head over and state your thoughts in the proposal threads!

 ### All Modes